Non-stable K_1-functors of multiloop groups: Introduction

 is injective.
 If $G$ is semisimple, this map is an isomorphism. \end{thm}

 Note that this theorem implies the above-mentioned results of~\cite{ChGP-Wh}, since for a quasi-split simply connected group $G$, one has $K_1^G(K)=1$ for any field $K$ (see~\cite{Gil}).

-Theorem~\ref{thm:main} is proved \S~\ref{ssec:mainproof} by combining the results of~\cite{PS,St-poly} on the structure of isotropic groups over general commutative rings with a special "diagonal argument"{} trick inspired by some unpublished work of Ivan Panin elaborating on~\cite[Prop.
+Theorem~\ref{thm:main} is proved in~\S~\ref{ssec:mainproof} by combining the results of~\cite{PS,St-poly} on the structure of isotropic groups over general commutative rings with a special "diagonal argument"{} trick inspired by some unpublished work of Ivan Panin elaborating on~\cite[Prop.
 7.1]{OPa}; see Lemma~\ref{lem:diag}.
-The assumption that $G$ contains $(\Gm_{,R})^2$ and not just $\Gm_{,R}$ goes back to~\cite{Sus,PS}, the reason being that $E_2(k[x,y])\neq\SL_2(k[x,y])$ and our methods fail.
+The assumption that $G$ contains $(\Gm_{,R})^2$ and not just $\Gm_{,R}$ goes back to~\cite{Sus,PS}, the reason being that $\SL_2(k[x,y])$ is not equal to its subgroup $E_2(k[x,y])$ generated by upper and lower unitriangular matrices, and our methods fail.
 The actual statement of Theorem~\ref{thm:main} for $K_1^G=\SL_2/E_2$ is trivially true if $n=1$ since $k[x^{\pm 1}]$ is Euclidean, and false if $n\ge 3$ by~\cite{BaMo}; the case $n=2$ is not known at present, e.g.~\cite{Abr}.

 As an immediate corollary of Theorem~\ref{thm:main}, we obtain the following result on Lie tori.
-Recall that a Lie torus is a $\Delta\times\Lambda$-graded Lie algebra, where $\Delta$ is an irreducible finite root system joined with $0$ and $\Lambda\cong\ZZ^n$, satisfying certain axioms similar to the standard generators and relations axiomatics of complex simple Lie algebras, see~Definition~\ref{defn:LT} in \S~\ref{sec:Lie}.
+Recall that a Lie torus is a $\Delta\times\Lambda$-graded Lie algebra, where $\Delta$ is an irreducible finite root system joined with $0$ and $\Lambda\cong\ZZ^n$, satisfying certain axioms similar to the standard generators and relations axiomatics of complex simple Lie algebras; see~Definition~\ref{defn:LT} in \S~\ref{sec:Lie}.

 \begin{thm} Let $k$ be an algebraically closed field of characteristic $0$, $\Delta$ be a finite root system of rank $\ge 2$, and $\Lambda=\ZZ^n$, $n\ge 1$.
 Let $\La$ be a centerless Lie $\Lambda$-torus of type $\Delta$ over $k$ that is finitely generated over its centroid $R\cong k[x_1^{\pm 1},\ldots,x_n^{\pm 1}]$.
 Let $G=\Aut_{R}(\La)^\circ$ be the connected component of the algebraic automorphism group of $\La$ as an $R$-Lie algebra, and set